Skip to main content

 'Brings ease of digital to your first impression'

-Instead, they want a paperless application process that allows them to easily open an account in less than 10 minutes.
+Instead, customers or members want a paperless application process that allows them to easily open an account in less than 10 minutes.
 And they want to be able to open the account from work, from home, from the car, during lunch, during the kids’ bath time, at night when they can’t sleep, or whenever suits their schedule best.
-Customer expectations are likely a major reason the phrase “opening bank account online” is searched on Google more than 12,000 times a month.
-As a result, when someone wants to add an account, having the choice to do so via any device, at home, or in a branch will make your bank or credit union an option for that consumer or business.
-And online account opening can be an opportunity to provide a very positive experience at the start of the customer or member relationship.
+Customer expectations are likely a major reason the phrase “open a bank account online” is searched on the Internet more than 22,000 times a month.

 Online digital account opening “represents a transformation of the very beginning of the funnel,” CCG’s Drew wrote.
 “Or put another way, it brings the ease of digital to your first impression.”
 Financial services providers are using digital account opening as a way to drive differentiation and achieve a competitive advantage, she said.